Sydenham Street United Church: United Church

-The church has been used for concerts by many artists, including Henry Rollins, Richie Havens, Joel Plaskett, Ron Sexsmith, Arlo Guthrie, Angela Hewitt, Dan Mangan, Bruce Cockburn, Measha Brueggergosman, Liona Boyd and Fred Penner.
+The church has been used for concerts by many artists, including Henry Rollins, Richie Havens, Joel Plaskett, Ron Sexsmith, Arlo Guthrie, Angela Hewitt, Dan Mangan, Bruce Cockburn, Measha Brueggergosman, Liona Boyd, Matt Good, The Good Lovelies, Glass Tiger, Kathleen Edwards and Fred Penner.

-As well as the main hall, which has a stage on which performances may be given, there is a lecture hall, board room and other rooms that can be used for meetings or conferences by groups.
+As well as the main hall, which has a stage on which performances may be given, there is a lecture hall, a board room and other rooms that can be used for meetings or conferences by groups.